langmead-lab/vargas/README.md

-# VMatch
+# Variant Genome Aligner/Simulator
- VMatch uses gssw to align reads to a partial order graph without traceback.
+Vargas uses gssw to align reads to a partial order graph without traceback.
 Alignment information is given as the ending position of the best score, as well as a suboptimal alignment score.
 There are four main modes of operation.

+###Basic Structure
+All objects are in the vargas namespace with the exception of `utils.cpp`.

+`vcfstream.h` : vcfstream is a wrapper for a VCF file.
+It reads, parses, and filters the VCF file.
+Variants are provided in a VariantRecord struct.
+Individual variants not included in the ingroup are removed from the records.
+Associated allele frequency values are also provided.

+`readsource.h` : Abstract class defining functions for classes that provide reads for alignment.

+`readsim.h` : Inherits from `readsource.h`.
+Reads are simulated from a given `gssw_graph` or `Graph` object.
+Reads can be provided indefinetly or may be written to a set of files as determined by regular expressions.
+Reads are provided in a Read struct.

+`readfile.h` : Inherits from `readsource.h`.
+Wrapper for a reads file (such as that produced from `readsim`).
+Provides reads in a Read struct.

+`graph.h` : Contains facilities for building and aligning to a graph.
+A buildfile is first exported from a `vcfstream` and a `readsource`.
+Graphs are built in memory from the buildfile.
+Graph parameters are defined in a GraphParams struct.
+Alignments to the graph are done with `Graph.align(Read)` and returns with an Alignment struct.

+###Modes of operation
  ```
-  ---------------------- VMatch, September 2015. rgaddip1@jhu.edu ----------------------
+  ---------------------- vargas, September 2015. rgaddip1@jhu.edu ----------------------
   Operating modes 'vargas MODE':
   build     Generate graph build file from reference and VCF files.
   sim       Simulate reads from a graph.